 The following keyword should be added to Chapter 5, COMPONENT DESCRIPTION, after the [Alternate Package Models] keyword:

-Keyword: [Interconnect Model Set Group]
+Keyword: [Interconnect Model Group]

 Required: No

-Description: [Interconnect Model Set Group] has a single argument, which is the name of the associated Interconnect Model Set Group.
-The length of the Interconnect Model Set Group name shall not exceed 40 characters in length.
+Description: [Interconnect Model Group] has a single argument, which is the name of the associated Interconnect Model Group.
+The length of the Interconnect Model Group name shall not exceed 40 characters in length.
 Blank characters are not allowed.
-The [Interconnect Model Set Group]/[End Interconnect Model Set Group] keyword pair is hierarchically scoped by the [Component] keyword.
-The [Interconnect Model Set Group] keyword is used to define a list of [Interconnect Model Set]s by name that shall be used together to define interconnect models to be used in a simulation.
+The [Interconnect Model Group]/[End Interconnect Model Group] keyword pair is hierarchically scoped by the [Component] keyword.
+The [Interconnect Model Group] keyword is used to define a list of [Interconnect Model Set]s by name that shall be used together to define interconnect models to be used in a simulation.
 A simulation may contain Interconnect Models from the Interconnect Model Sets listed in only one Group.

-Usage Rules: [Component] may have zero or more [Interconnect Model Set Group] keywords (identified by a name) associated with it.
-Each [Interconnect Model Set Group] must contain at least one [Interconnect Model Set] name.
+Usage Rules: [Component] may have zero or more [Interconnect Model Group] keywords (identified by a name) associated with it.
+Each [Interconnect Model Group] must contain at least one [Interconnect Model Set] name.
 Interconnect Model Sets contain Interconnect Models used to describe pin, die pad or buffer terminal connections to IBIS-ISS subcircuits or Touchstone files.

-A [Component] may have zero or more [Interconnect Model Set Group] keywords (identified by a name) associated with it.
+A [Component] may have zero or more [Interconnect Model Group] keywords (identified by a name) associated with it.
 Interconnect Model Sets that exist for the component shall be listed in one or more than one of these sections.
-An Interconnect Model Set Group is required even if it references only one Interconnect Model Set.
-If there are no Interconnect Model Sets, the [Interconnect Model Set Group] keyword is illegal
+An Interconnect Model Group is required even if it references only one Interconnect Model Set.
+If there are no Interconnect Model Sets, the [Interconnect Model Group] keyword is illegal

-The section under the [Interconnect Model Set Group] keyword shall have two entries per line, with each line identifying one Interconnect Model Set associated with the component.
+The section under the [Interconnect Model Group] keyword shall have two entries per line, with each line identifying one Interconnect Model Set associated with the component.
 The entries shall be separated by at least one white space.
 The first entry lists the Interconnect Model Set name (up to 40 characters long).
 The second entry is the file reference of the file containing the Interconnect Model Set and shall have the extension “ims”.
 This file reference shall conform to the rules given in Section 3, ‘GENERAL SYNTAX RULES AND GUIDELINES’.
 If the Interconnect Model Set is in the same IBIS file as [Component], then the second entry shall be “NA”.

 The files containing the Interconnect Model Sets with the ims extension shall be located in the same directory as the .ibs file or in a specified directory under the .ibs file as determined by the directory path according to the file name rules given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES’ (i.e., a file reference containing a relative path to a directory below that of the referencing .ibs file is permitted).
-An [Interconnect Model Set] with matching name shall be found in the stated location for each Interconnect Model Set named in the [Interconnect Model Set Group].
+An [Interconnect Model Set] with matching name shall be found in the stated location for each Interconnect Model Set named in the [Interconnect Model Group].

-Each Interconnect Model Set name and its file_reference may only appear once under each [Interconnect Model Set Group] keyword for a given component.
+Each Interconnect Model Set name and its file_reference may only appear once under each [Interconnect Model Group] keyword for a given component.

 Example: